 Learn how to prepare animal and hide glue for the creation of gesso and bole.
 Mix a perfect recipe for traditional water gilding and iconography techniques.

-Hide Glue Hide Glue is produced from various animal skins and is light in color, has a high cohesion and has no odor.
-It is highly reFined, consistent, processed and formed into small cubes.
+Hide Glue is produced from various animal skins and is light in color, has a high cohesion and has no odor.
+It is highly refined, consistent, processed and formed into small cubes.
 Hide glue has a bloom strength of 240 and is highly recommended for making gilder’s gesso.

-Rabbit Skin Glue Rabbit skin glue is produced mainly from shaved skin parts of rabbits, has extremely high cohesion properties, and has distinctive color and odor.
-Similar to Hide Glue, it is highly reFined, consistent, processed and formed into small cubes.
+Rabbit skin glue is produced mainly from shaved skin parts of rabbits, has extremely high cohesion properties, and has distinctive color and odor.
+Similar to Hide Glue, it is highly refined, consistent, processed and formed into small cubes.
 Rabbit Skin Glue has a Bloom strength of 400 making it much stronger than Hide Glue and is recommended for mixing with gilder’s clay to make gilder’s Bole.

 Place 2 ¾ oz. of Hide Glue in to a pot or enamel container with a quart of cold water.
 After the glue has soaked overnight it will have swollen to about three times its dry volume.
 Insure that the pot is not too shallow so that all the glue can be exposed to water and prevent clumping of pieces adhering to each other.
 If this happens separate these pieces away from the rest of the swollen glue material.

 The pot containing the glue and water is then heated until the glue is fully dissolved.
 Never allow the glue to boil, as the color darkens and the strength is immediately altered.
 To insure temperature control a double boiler should be used, with occasional stirring if necessary.